qgis/QGIS-Documentation/docs/training_manual/vector_classification/label_tool.rst

 |moderate| |TY| Customize the Labels
 -------------------------------------------------------------------------------

-* Return the label and symbol settings to have a point marker and a label offset of ``2.0`` Millimeters.
-You may like to adjust the styling of the point marker or labels at this stage.
+* Reset the label and symbol settings to have a point marker and a label offset of ``2.0`` Millimeters.

 :ref:`Check your results <label-tool-1>`